Skip to content

 Sustaining Tradition

 The November 4th edition of Jinja Shinpō had an article about a tradition of sacred dance at two jinja in Gifu Prefecture, Hakusan Jinja and Matusno’o Hakusan Jinja.
-Looking at the maps, this jinja seems to be in a very rural area, in a mountain valley.
+Looking at the maps, these jinja seem to be in a very rural area, in a mountain valley.
 The sacred dance is called “Sugōjishi”, because the area is called “Sugō” and it is a form of Shishi dance, in which the dancers “dress” as “lions”.
 The scare quotes are because the shishi do not look much like lions, and the costumes are generally (and in this case), a lacquered head with articulated jaws and a (dyed) sheet that covers the dancer’s body.
 The Shishi dance tradition is extremely widespread across Japan, but every local version is different.

 According to the article, the Sugōjishi is said to have been created at the very beginning of the eighth century (between 701 and 704 — the Taihō era) by the son of a Buddhist monk from the Korean Peninsula.
 It was passed down in a group called the “Wakasha” (“Youth Group”, roughly), which was officially for local residents 35 and under.
 However, depopulation had reduced the number of members to nine, most of whom travelled from elsewhere to practice and participate, and who had an average age of 48.
 Sugōjishi was a particularly athletic tradition, and it was becoming physically impossible for the Wakasha to keep it up.
 Thus, the decision was taken to dissolve the Wakasha after last year’s performances, at the main annual matsuri of the jinja on September 5th, and stop offering the dances.